thedereck/gh-pages-blog/_posts/2013-08-29-code-to-format-correctly.md

   - tutorial
 ---

 I recently received a quesiton about how to get code to render correctly on a blog post.
-In order to get the code to render, you'll need to wrap it in `{% highlight %} ... code ... {% endhighlight %}` and include a blank line before the code block.
+In order to get the code to render, you'll need to wrap it in and include a blank line before the code block.

 For example:

-<pre><code>
+{% highlight %}
 function code_example() {
   console.log("Showing the rendering of code using gh-pages-blog.");
 }
-</code></pre>
+{% endhighlight %}

-In order to turn on syntax highlighting, you'll also need to include the language in the highlight markup tag, `{% highlight javascript %}`:
+In order to turn on syntax highlighting, you'll also need to include the language in the highlight markup tag:

 {% highlight javascript %}
 function code_example_with_highlights() {